How we ensure strong

 |Ethics||Continue to embed ethical decision making into our business at a strategic and operational level.||

-In 2017, we introduced the ethics board game which is tailored to our business and allows home credit employees in the field to discuss our Code of Ethics within the context of their everyday roles.
-The game encourages interactive discussions and helps to empower our people with the skills and tools they need to make ethical decisions and to challenge any behaviour they believe to be unethical.
-Overall, 98% of employees and 91% of agents completed business ethics training successfully in 2017.
+We continued to use the ethics board game –launched in 2017– whenever possible to discuss our Code of Ethics within the context of our home credit business.
+The game encourages interactive discussions and helps to empower our people with the skills and tools they need to make ethical decisions.

 |People||Promote employee and agent well-being and uphold human rights principles in all our business relationships.||